 The National Railway Labor Conference (NRLC) is an association of all U.S. Class I freight railroads and many smaller freight and passenger lines.

 Through its National Carriers’ Conference Committee (NCCC), the NRLC represents most of its members in national (multi-employer) negotiations with the twelve major rail labor organizations.
-The most recent round, which concluded in late 2022, covered more than 30 railroads and more than 100,000 employees.
+The last round, which ended in 2026, covered more than 30 railroads and more than 100,000 employees.

 The NCCC is chaired by the Chairman of the NRLC and includes the senior labor relations executives of following railroads: BNSF Railway Company, CSX Transportation, Inc., Norfolk Southern Railway Company, Union Pacific Railroad and the U.S. railroads owned directly or indirectly by Canadian National.